Skip to content

 What moves the number most

 The result responds to Total Coaching Cost, Promotion Probability Lift, Current Annual Salary, Expected Salary at Next Level, and Years of Benefit.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this